Wood Crusher

 Suitable Materials:Logs, branches, twigs, roots, trunks, slabs, strips, sawdust, etc.

-The wood crusher (also known as wood chipper) is a primary crushing pretreatment equipment specially designed for efficiently processing high-fiber tough materials such as logs, branches, board offcuts, and waste wood products.
-Through powerful shearing and impact, it rapidly crushes various irregular wood waste into uniformly sized wood chips, providing ideal raw material for subsequent grinding processes.
-It is key equipment in wood resource utilization production lines.
+The wood crusher (also known as wood chipper) is a specialized coarse crushing pretreatment equipment for processing high-fiber, tough materials such as logs, branches, board offcuts, and waste wood products.
+Through strong shearing and impact, it breaks irregular large pieces of wood into uniformly sized small wood chips, providing uniformly sized feed material for the wood grinding mill.

-Log → Wood Crusher → Belt Conveyor → Trommel Screen → Dryer → Wood Grinding Mill
+Logs → Wood Crusher (Coarse Crushing) → Conveying Equipment → Trommel Screen (Sorting) → Dryer → Wood Grinding Mill

 Features and Advantages of Wood Crusher

-Precise Control: Equipped with adjustable screens and grates, enabling precise control of discharge size within the range of 20~120mm with uniform particle size.
+Precise and Controllable: Equipped with adjustable screens and grids, the discharge size can be precisely controlled within the range of 20~120 mm, with uniform particle size.

 Working Principle of Wood Crusher

-Raw material is fed into the wood crusher via conveying equipment, then crushed and disintegrated through shearing, impact, and tearing by the high-speed rotating heavy-duty alloy cutter roller inside.
-The crushed material is then screened through the bottom screen.
-Fine chips meeting size specifications are discharged from the machine, while oversized coarse material is retained in the chamber for continued shearing and crushing until it reaches the required size for discharge.
-The discharge particle size is controlled by replacing screens with different aperture sizes.
+After the raw material is fed into the wood crusher by conveying equipment, it is crushed and decomposed by a high-speed rotating heavy-duty alloy knife roller through shearing, impact, and tearing.
+The crushed and decomposed material is then screened by the bottom screen: fine chips meeting the specifications are discharged from the machine, while oversized material is retained in the chamber and continues to be sheared and crushed until it reaches the qualified size for discharge.
+By replacing screens with different aperture sizes, the discharge size can be flexibly controlled.

 Technical Parameters of Wood Crusher